dpisati/dpisati/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working as a Product Developer
+- 🔭 I’m currently working as a product developer
 - 🌱 I’m currently learning React and Vue
-- 👯 I’m looking to collaborate on Open Source projects
+- 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with 3D JavaScript Frameworks
+- 🤔 I’m looking for help with 3D JavaScript frameworks (three.js / babylon)
 - ⚡ Fun fact: I'm not a bag juggler...

 ### Languages and Tools: